The Teachings of Kenneth S. Cohen

 Oolong Tea–partially oxidized–has the greatest variety of flavor, from a floral “Zinfandel” to rich “Bordeaux”.

 Alishan Green Mountain Oolong.
 The high mountain tea from Taiwan grows in an area famous for 2,000 year-old cypress trees, cedar forests, and stunning springtime cherry blossoms.
-Grown and crafted by personal friends in late October 2019 at 5,446 ft. elevation, it one of the highest tea gardens in Alishan.
+Grown and crafted by personal friends in Spring 2020 at 5,446 ft. elevation, it one of the highest tea gardens in Alishan.
 The perfect leaves produce a sunshine colored brew with a fresh, elegant taste, wild mountain flower notes, and clear, luminous energy.
 Absolutely the best Alishan tea I have ever tasted.
 150 grams $95

 Fragrant Branch Oolong.
 (Huang Zhi Xiang) This dark, lightly roasted Oolong comes from leaves that catch the dawn sunlight diffusing through mountains mists.
 It warms the body and mind.
 Initial aroma: an enchanting sweet mix of apricot and peach.
 Subsequent steeping brings notes of distant orange blossoms and orchids.
 Finally, a smooth taste of autumn woods.
 Gathered from tea trees more than 100 years old at 3,000 ft elevation in the Phoenix Mountains of Guangdong, close to Chaozhou, considered by many to be the birthplace of Chinese tea culture.
 150 grams $70

 Jade Mountain.
 Spring 2020 Harvest!
 Pure Mountain Qi (Life Force).
 From Jade Mountain, which at more than 12,000 ft. is the highest mountain in Taiwan.
 The rich greenery makes the mountain shine like precious jade.
 Sourced from a Taoist Tea Master who, with her daughters, carefully harvests and crafts this exceptional tea.
 When you drink this tea, you drink the mountain: with the first steeping, you will be almost overwhelmed by the entrancing aroma of wild flowers.
 The second and subsequent steepings include lingering notes of pine trees, sunlight and refreshing mountain breezes.
 150 grams $85